Interpause/pxt-esp8266iot/README.md

 ## Documentation
 Most, if not all, of the package contents are annotated with Javadocs.
 The Makecode IDE will automatically give hints based on that.
 In [main.ts](main.ts) you will find a test example too.

-**DO NOTE: Both this version and the original package use Serial, meaning you cannot use it.
+**DO NOTE: Both this version and the original package use the Serial package to communicate to the ESP8266, meaning you cannot use the Serial package at the same time to communicate to your computer or other devices.
 I am working on a way to change that but it might be a while.**

 ## Changelog
 **I uploaded the package as soon as my test case worked using my framework so not everything here may be accurate.**